 These are our best tips to turn a bad day around!

 2018 Update: We still stand by this discussion on planning your career for babies — but you may also want to check out some of our more recent discussions on family planning and pregnancy, including how to decide if you want kids, and our top tips on preparing for pregnancy (if the answer is yes).
 Over … Read More about Planning Your Career for Babies

-2017 Update: We still stand by this advice for women and drinking too much, but you may also want to check out our more recent discussion of women lawyers and drinking.
 Ladies: how do you feel about drinking?
 Do you think overachieving women tend to drink more?
-We haven’t talked about this for a while, … Read More about Women, Drinking, and Overachieving
+We haven’t talked about this for a while, but it’s been on my mind with various news articles I’ve seen, and with the holidays coming up I thought we’d discuss.
+(I don’t want to totally rehash my thoughts from our … Read More about Women, Drinking, and Overachieving

 When your work suffers because of personal problems you’ve been struggling with — and your supervisor has noticed — how can you turn things around?
 Reader J wonders… I am a mid-level associate in Big Law.
 I switched firms in December of 2014.
 Today, I had my first review and it went very poorly — in Big Law … Read More about When Personal Problems Affect Your Job Performance

 When should you quit your career?
 How do you know when you’ve chosen the wrong one?
 How long should you give yourself before you quit — and how many jobs should you try in that career?
 Reader F has SUCH a great question about this: Question for you: how do you know if you hate … Read More about Your Job, Your Career, or You: When to Quit Your Career